 Rough Guide to Christmas Camping Tasmania

 It’s started again.
 ‘We’d like to book two waterfront campsites at Cosy Corner for 27/28 December’.
 ‘How can we book a campsite at Wineglass bay, arriving Boxing Day’.
 “We are trying to book a campsite on the East Coast of Tasmania for New Year, but everything is booked – any suggestions’.
 Yes, we have a suggestion, but we’ll keep it polite!
-It happens every year without fail. great lines of massive caravans being towed by a 4WD full of kids, bikes on the back and canoes on top.
+It happens every year without fail, lines of massive caravans being towed by a 4WD full of kids, bikes on the back and canoes on top.
 They head along Binalong Bay Road and can’t work out why 20 vans are parked along the side of the road.
-Surely we can just turn up at Bay of Fires on Christmas Eve and take our pick of prime waterfront campsite.
-NO. Vehicle after vehicle, same scenario and same situation at Freycinet, Friendly Beaches, Fortescue, Lime Bay, Bruny Island etc,.
-You get the picture.
+Surely we can just turn up at Bay of Fires on Christmas Eve and take our pick of a prime waterfront campsite?
+NO!
+Vehicle after vehicle, same scenario and the same situation at Freycinet, Friendly Beaches, Fortescue Bay camping, Lime Bay, Bruny Island etc. You get the picture.
 Locals new to camping, and interstate visitors alike, simply don’t do their research, so let us help.
 Camping over Christmas has always, for as long as we can remember, always been crazy busy over Summer, and that was well before Tassie was the flavour of the month to both visit and live.
-Tasmania continues to gain in popularity, even more so with international travel restricted due to COVID19 restrictions.
+Tasmania continues to gain in popularity, even more so with international travel restricted due to COVID-19 restrictions.
 We’ll say it again, camping is a very popular local pastime in Tasmania.
 It is common for the most popular campgrounds at Bay of Fires to be completely full to overflowing around mid-December when school holidays start.
 Rightly or wrongly, families set up a ‘tent city’ in many prime locations and stay there for the full (or longer) 4-weeks of free camping that is allowed at sites such as the Bay of Fires.
 At Freycinet, a ballot system operates that you must enter 6-months in advance to have any chance of getting a campsite at Freycinet over the busy Christmas period.
 To help you plan, and to avoid turning up at a campground only to find there are no spots and you are literally miles away from alternative accommodation, we’ve put together this rough guide to planning your Christmas camping trip in Tassie.

 In all cases, please CALL in advance where you can.
 Not all campgrounds have a telephone number, and some don’t answer on weekends, but please try.